 Awards and Judging Criteria

 Regional and remote communities can nominate any worthwhile project for a state award.
-Entrants can register for just one, or all seven awards, as follows:
+Entrants can renter projects in one, or all seven awards, as follows:

 Community Action and Wellbeing